-The Retail Credit Risk Committee (RCRC), Board Risk Committee (BRC), and ultimately the Board oversee the Society's management of retail credit risks, supported by a specialist first line retail credit risk department reporting to the Chief Commercial Officer and Retail Credit Risk Measurement department reporting Chief Risk Officer.
-The 2nd line of defence also has in place an independent Retail Credit Risk Oversight Team.
+The Retail Credit Risk Committee, Board Risk Committee, and ultimately the Board oversee the Society's management of retail credit risks, supported by the Retail Credit Risk department and Retail Credit Risk Measurement department, both reporting to the Chief Risk Officer.
+A separate Retail Credit Risk Oversight team within the Retail Credit Risk department also provides review and challenge.

 The Retail Credit Risk department is responsible for all aspects of analysing and reporting on the performance of the loan portfolio and for maintaining and updating the Society's Lending Policy and its implementation in the Society's decisioning systems.
 The department works closely with stakeholders across the Society, for example in product design and distribution, to ensure that the evolution of the Society's Lending Policy both meets commercial requirements with regard to income and margin and risk appetite limits as set and agreed by the Board.